princeote/FastMDXplora/README.md

 FastMDAnalysis is a software for fast and automated analysis of molecular dynamics (MD) trajectories.
 It provides a unified Python API as well as a command‐line interface (CLI) for performing a variety of MD analyses.
 This package is designed to simplify your workflow by allowing you to load a trajectory once (with options for frame and atom selection) and then run multiple analyses without repeating input file details.

+## Documentation

+Full documentation with extensive usage examples can be found at https://fastmdanalysis.readthedocs.io

 [![Docs](https://img.shields.io/badge/docs-latest-brightgreen.svg)](https://fastmdanalysis.readthedocs.io/en/latest/)

 ## Features